windsorcli/talos-incus/README.md

 ## What This Repository Does

 This repository sets up a simplestreams server that distributes Talos OS images for Incus.
-It automatically converts Talos releases into Incus-compatible VM images, signs them with GPG, and serves them via a Cloudflare Worker at `images.windsorcli.dev`.
-When Talos releases a new version, this repo automatically builds and publishes the Incus-compatible images.
+It automatically converts Talos releases into Incus-compatible VM images, signs them with cosign, and serves them via a Cloudflare Worker at `images.windsorcli.dev`.

 ## Usage